Schoolforbasics/runbooks/AnacondaRepository.rst

 If your organization requires special actions, here is the list of UIDs:

 - anaconda-server: Created manually during installation
-- mongod (RHEL) or mongodb (Ubuntu/Debian): Created by the RPM or deb package if doing a system wide mongo install
+- mongod (RHEL) or mongodb (Ubuntu/Debian): Created by the RPM or deb package

 Security Requirements
 ~~~~~~~~~~~~~~~~~~~~~